 What is a CIO?

-CIOs will actively contribute to Board discussions on higher-level decisions and will ensure the IT solutions support the business strategy.
-Their focus is on business improvements, risk management, and cyber security, rather than delivering the day-to-day technology.
+CIOs will actively contribute to C-suite discussions on higher-level decisions and will ensure the IT solutions support the business strategy.
+Their focus is on business improvements, risk management, and cybersecurity, rather than delivering the day-to-day technology.

-In addition, CIOs drive integration, automation, and transformation projects, such as an ERP or bespoke software development.
+In addition, CIOs drive integration, automation, and transformation projects, such as an ERP or custom software development.

 CIOs have decades of experience in all aspects of technology and IT, so they tend to earn high salaries.
 (See our article on CIO salaries.)